alechilczenko/platypus/README.md

 # Platypus
 This is my small project, that I created while I'm learning Go programming language.
 It's a simple TCP port scanner with two modes.
-The fist mode (TOP-PORTS) scan only 1000 most used ports, and the second mode (ALL-PORTS) scan 65535 existing ports.
+The first mode (TOP-PORTS) scan only 1000 most used ports, and the second mode (ALL-PORTS) scan 65535 existing ports.

 I will add gorutines in the future, for scanning multiple hosts and some another features.